On the Mordell-Weil Ranks of supersingular abelian varieties over $\mathbb{Z}_p^2$-extensions: Speculative remarks on multi-signed -adic -functions for p-adic L-functions for GSp(4) by Chris Williams

 These are the examples of Proposition \ref{canonical}, and thus all 6 correspond to canonical multi-signed Selmer groups in this case.
 On the analytic side, there are only \emph{4} multi-signed $p$-adic $L$-functions, constructed in \cite[\S5]{Loe14} from the 4 standard $p$-adic $L$-functions of \S4 \emph{op.\ cit}.
 These correspond to the 4 Selmer groups where $|J_{\mathfrak{p}}| = |J_{\mathfrak{p}^c}| = 1$.
 The discrepancy here arises as the standard $p$-adic $L$-functions do not account for all possible regions where the $L$-function has critical values.
 This phenomenon is discussed in \cite[Fig.\ 4.1]{bertolinidarmonprasanna13} or \cite[Fig.\ 6.1]{LLZ15}.
 There should be two additional two-variable $p$-adic $L$-functions of `BDP type', interpolating the critical $L$-values in the `non-standard' region.
-When $E$ can be defined over $\Q$, i.e.\ when $\mathcal{F}$ is base-change, one- and two-variable $p$-adic $L$-functions interpolating values in this region were studied in \cite{bertolinidarmonprasanna13} and \cite{Wan14} respectively.
+When $E$ can be defined over $\Q$, i.e.\ when $\cF$ is the base-change of a classical modular form, one- and two-variable $p$-adic $L$-functions interpolating values in this region were studied in \cite{bertolinidarmonprasanna13} and \cite{xinwanwanrankinselberg} respectively.
 The Selmer groups where $J_{\mathfrak{p}}$ or $J_{\mathfrak{p}^c}$ is empty should be related to these BDP type $p$-adic $L$-functions.
-Their construction for non-base-change Bianchi modular forms, however, remains mysterious.
+Their construction in the non-base-change setting (that is, for `genuine' Bianchi modular forms) remains mysterious.